-- a. defines the selected calendar as current for the purposes of all subsequent Calendar Tool operations that reference the current calendar; - b. moves the calendar's name to the top of the 'Calendars' menu list - c. makes current the most recently active window of the selected calendar, per the above rules for window currency - d. updates the custom lists menu to reflect the custom lists defined for the selected calendar (see Section 2.3.3.6 for explanation of the custom lists menu) - e. updates the custom filters menu to reflect the custom filters defined for the selected calendar (see Section 2.3.4.2 for explanation of the custom filters menu) - f. updates the windowing mode setting to that of the selected calendar (see Section 2.3.6.2.4)
+- a. defines the selected calendar as current for the purposes of all subsequent Calendar Tool operations that reference the current calendar - b. moves the calendar's name to the top of the 'Calendars' menu list - c. makes current the most recently active window of the selected calendar, per the above rules for window currency - d. updates the currently defined categories to be those of the selected calendar (see Section 2.5.5 for explanation of calendar-specific categories) - e. updates the custom lists menu to reflect the custom lists defined for the selected calendar (see Section 2.3.3.6 for explanation of the custom lists menu) - f. updates the custom filters menu to reflect the custom filters defined for the selected calendar (see Section 2.3.4.2 for explanation of the custom filters menu) - g. updates the windowing mode setting to that of the selected calendar (see Section 2.3.6.2.4) - h. updates the current host to be that of the current calendar, if any (see Section 2.6.6.1 for explanation of calendar-to-host association) - i. updates the banners of all windows that contain the name of the current calendar (see Sections 2.3.6.5 and 2.7.4.2 for explanation of window banner contents and viewing options related to showing the current calendar in window banners)